-Dr O’Brien has been a local GP in Chester-le-Street for 16 years.
+Dr O’Brien has been a local GP in Chester-le-Street for over 20 years.
 He has developed a special interest in cardiology and has previously worked as a GP with special interest in this area.
-Neil Chairs the Northern CCG Forum and is the SRO lead for the regional demand management work stream.
+Neil is the Senior Responsible Officer lead for the regional demand management work stream and Breast Cancer.
 Neil is a practicing clinician which strengthens his influence with local practices and other clinicians.
-Neil has also been a director of the AHSN and the clinical lead of the Better Health Programme.
-Neil is a member of the STP oversight group taking a lead in developing new governance arrangements in order to optimise the effectiveness of regional transformation and STP delivery.
+Neil is also the Chief Clinical Officer for 4 other CCG’s that work collaboratively as part of a shared management arrangement in County Durham and the Tees Valley.
+Neil is a member of the Integrated Care System (ICS) management group representing the needs of local populations as Cumbria and the North East progress to become a shadow ICS.

 Dr Posmyk qualified as a doctor in Leeds in 1981 and became a GP in Hartlepool from 1986 where he still practices while living in Wolviston.